• Home

 Instructions

-• Cool on a wire rack.
-Transfer to refrigerator to chill.
-When chilled, sprinkle with powdered sugar or top with whipped cream.
-TIP: Can be served at room temperature but I think it's better served cold.
+• When chilled, sprinkle the pie with powdered sugar or top with whipped cream but this is totally optional.
+Tip: Can be served at room temperature but the filling won't be as firm.
+I think it tastes better served cold.

 Notes